 - Important family pictures

 Be sure to store at least one copy where it cannot be damaged by fire, flood or tornado.
 This might be in your desk at work, a safe-deposit box, with a trusted friend or your car’s glove box.
-You might store it in a cloud storage, but keep in mind that you are putting a lot of sensitive information where hackers may tamper or steal that information.
-Each family member should also have a copy.

 MORE INFORMATION